 - No later than 50% through the period of the standard warranty for the product concerned, as defined by the date of Invoice (e.g., an Edge-Core ES4710BD Chassis Switch is purchased with a 1 year standard manufacturers warranty.
 An Extended Warranty for a further 1 or 2 years can be purchased no later than 6 months after the date of invoice for the original purchase of the ES4710BD).

-* EW Part Number: this is in the form of "EW-partnumber".
+- EW Part Number: this is in the form of "EW-partnumber".
 The product Part Number can be found on your Alloy Price Lists

-* The total number of years required for the EW (1 or 2 years maximum) * The total calculated cost of the EW (see "how to calculate EW cost" above).
+- The total number of years required for the EW (1 or 2 years maximum)

 - The calculated cost of the EW contract(s).
 (1 and 2 are expressed as a P.O.
 Line item)